telekom-security/tpotce/README.md

 	- View available IP reputation of any source IP address
 	- View available CVE ID for events
 	- More **Smart links** are now included.

+- **Update Feature**
+	- For the ones who like to live on the bleeding edge of T-Pot development there is now a update script available in `/opt/tpot/update.sh`.
+Just run the script and it will get the latest changes from the `master branch`.
+For now this feature is experimental and the first step to a true rolling release cycle.

+- **Files & Folders**
+	- While the `/data` folder is still in its old place, all T-Pot relevant files and folders have been restructured and will now be installed into `/opt/tpot`.
+Only a few system relevant files with regard to the installed OS and its services will be copied to locations outside the T-Pot base path.

 <a name="concept"></a>
 # Technical Concept